Japanese Tree Care Techniques: What Yukitsuri & Niwaki Teach Us About Tree Care

 - Thinking about how a tree will grow, not how it looks today

-At Momentum Tree Experts, that is the direction of the work:
+At Momentum Tree Experts, that’s the direction of the work:

 Because the best tree care is not about forcing trees into shape.
 It’s about helping them grow well on their own over time.

 Interested in proactive tree care?
-If you want a long-term plan for your landscape, the next step is simple: schedule a consultation and start thinking in decades.
+If you want a long-term plan for your landscape, the next step is scheduling a consultation and starting to think in decades.

 ありがとうありがとう